98 North Main Street, Avon, Massachusetts 02322

 Come visit the Blanchard Museum in Avon center and see the home of an old sea captain, furnished as it was in 1820.

 The H.L.
-Blanchard House Museum, right next door to the Avon Gazebo, has recently opened for Tours and Special Events.
-Please join us for a Candle Light Tour.
+Blanchard House Museum, right next door to the Avon Gazebo, has recently opened for Tours and Special Events

 Capt.
 Sam Robbins